envoyproxy/data-plane-api/README.md

 ## Status

-Draft work-in-progress.
+The LDS/CDS/EDS/RDS APIs are now frozen and will maintain backwards compatibility according to standard proto rules (e.g. new fields will not reuse tags, field types will not change, fields will not be renumbered, etc.).

+The remainder of the API (ADS, HDS, RLDS, filter fragments other than HTTP connection manager, the bootstrap proto) are draft work-in-progress.
 Input is welcome via issue filing.
 Small, localized PRs are also welcome, but any major changes or suggestions should be coordinated in a tracking issue with the authors.

 Implementation work has begun and work items are tracked at [here](https://github.com/lyft/envoy/issues?q=is%3Aopen+is%3Aissue+label%3A%22v2+API%22).